kibook/s1kd-tools/tools/s1kd-refs/README.md

 Treat input (stdin or arguments) as lists of filenames of CSDB objects to list references in, rather than CSDB objects themselves.

+-m, --strict-match
+Be more strict when matching codes of CSDB objects to filenames.
+By default, the name of a file (minus the extension) only needs to start with the code to be matched.
+When this option is specified, the name must match the code exactly.

+For example, the code "ABC" will normally match either of the files "ABC.PDF" or "ABC\_1.PDF", but when strict matching is enabled, it will only match the former.

 -N, --omit-issue
 Assume filenames of referenced CSDB objects omit the issue info, i.e. they were created with the -N option to the s1kd-new\* tools.